The Twilight Zone Tower of Terror: Storyline

 The storyline of the attraction is more complex than that of its American and French counterparts.
 The scenario involves the adventures of the hotel's famous builder and owner, Harrison Hightower III (modeled after Imagineering executive Joe Rohde), who went on many expeditions throughout the world and collected thousands of priceless artifacts.
-Most of these artifacts were stolen for personal gain and stored in his hotel, one of them is an idol named Shiriki Utundu, brought in by Hightower from an expedition to Africa.
+Most of these artifacts were stolen for personal gain and stored in his hotel.
+One of them is an Nkondi style idol named Shiriki Utundu, brought in by Hightower from an expedition to Africa.
 Hightower claimed that the natives were angry to have their beloved god taken, and that they threatened that the idol would curse him.

 On New Year's Eve 1899, Hightower held a press conference about his expedition to Africa, followed by a party, where he boasted about how he acquired the idol and denied claims of it being cursed.
 Just as he left the party, he mocked the idol, using its head to put out his cigar.
 Around midnight, he entered the elevator to retire to his private apartments in the hotel penthouse.
 As the elevator neared the top, the idol came to life.

-The idol's rage and power caused the elevator to plummet and crash on the ground floor, with Hightower inside it; when the doors were pried open, only his hat and the idol were recovered.
+The idol's rage and power caused the elevator to plummet and crash on the ground floor, with Hightower inside it.
+When the doors were pried open, only his hat and the idol were recovered.
 The hotel was abruptly closed and condemned for more than a decade, rumored by locals to be haunted.
 In 1912, following pressure to demolish the hotel, a New York restoration company reopened it because of its historical significance and now offers paid tours of the building.
 It is on these "tours" that guests embark when they enter the hotel.

 Queue and preshow

-The queue area winds through gardens filled with statues from many different countries up to the Hotel Hightower before guests then enter the lobby.
+The queue area winds through gardens filled with statues from many different countries up to the Hotel Hightower.
+Guests then enter the lobby.
 On each ceiling arch is painted a mural of Hightower on one of his adventures, portraying his escape from native people with a valuable artifact or item in his possession.
 At the end of the lobby is the elevator in its destroyed state, its doors left open with only a single plank of wood holding them together.
 Guests are then ushered into a room filled with many photographs of Hightower, his expeditions, and his hotel.